- Chart

 Overview

-The Global X S&P 500 Catholic Values ETF (LCTU) seeks to provide exposure to U.S. large-cap equities that adhere to Catholic social teaching principles.
-It invests in companies included in the S&P 500 Index that are screened for their alignment with these values, avoiding industries like abortion, pornography, gambling, alcohol, tobacco, and controversial weapons.
-The ETF's strategy is to track the performance of an index that filters for these specific ethical considerations.
+The Global X S&P 500u00ae Catholic Values ETF (CATH) seeks to provide exposure to U.S. large-cap equities that align with Catholic social teaching principles.
+It invests in companies that are screened for ethical considerations, such as avoiding industries like abortion, pornography, gambling, alcohol, tobacco, and certain defense contractors.
+The ETF aims for capital appreciation and income generation.

 Reputation and Reliability